edictlab/SimpleFSM/README.markdown

 ### Transitions

 FSM state transitions are defined within the `transitions_for` statement.
 The arbitrary number of transitions for any state can be specified using the `event` statement.

-The FSM remains idle when an event is received which is not specified in the `transition_for` statement related to the current state.
+The FSM remains idle when a valid event is received which is not specified in the `transition_for` statement related to the current state.
 The following is the full list of parameters that the `event` specification accepts inside the `transition_for` statement: